Modern Languages (MA)

 The programme for the Modern Languages specialisation is a one-year programme within the masters's degree in Linguistics at Leiden University.
-In the course of the programme you will be able to focus on one of four modern languages: English, French, German or Italian.
+In the course of the programme you will be able to focus on one of five language themes, or a combination thereof: Chinese Linguistics, English Linguistics, French Linguistics, German Linguistics or Italian Linguistics.
 The programme equips you with unique skills relevant to a career in academia, teaching, writing and communications.

 Why study Modern Languages?